Dengue cases increase in November

-Bangladesh is seeing a gradual rise in mosquito-borne dengue cases in November as the country continues to grapple with the Covid-19 pandemic, reports UNB.
+Amid the rise in COVID-19 deaths and infections , Bangladesh is also seeing a rise in mosquito-borne dengue cases in November, reports UNB.

-The health authorities said 18 new dengue patients were hospitalised in 24 hours until Monday morning - 23 of them in Dhaka.
+The health authorities said 20 new dengue patients were hospitalised in 24 hours until Saturday morning - all of them in Dhaka.

-Currently, 86 patients are being treated for dengue - 84 in the capital, according to the health emergency operation centre and control room under the directorate of health.
+Currently, 99 patients are being treated for dengue - 93 in the capital, according to the health emergency operation centre and control room under the health directorate.

 Last year, the country was hit by a massive outbreak of the mosquito-borne disease.
 There were 101,354 officially confirmed cases with 179 deaths.